pushparajanrahul/pushparajanrahul/README.md

-- 👋 Hi, I’m @pushparajanrahul
+- 👋 Hi, I’m @pushparajanrahul.
+I am an ML Engineer at ASU for Semantics Computing Lab !!!
 - 👀 I’m interested in applying Machine Learning algorithms to enhance the visibility and access over existing hard mapped functions of various domains like Automation, Robotics, Image analytics within different Industries like Manufacturing, Healthcare,  Space Research and you name it :).
 - 🌱 I’m currently learning MLOps, LLM-RAG, Open Knowledge Network, GNN, NLP, RNN, CNN !!!
 - 💞️ I’m looking to collaborate on projects that excited me and align with my field of inerest !!